Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd/README.md

 Enhancing Intrusion Detection in Cybersecurity using XGBoost: A Performance Analysis on the NSL-KDD Dataset

+Repository Name: Aghawafaabbass/xgboost-intrusion-detection-nsl-kdd

 📌 Abstract

-The escalating complexity and frequency of cyber threats necessitate advanced Intrusion Detection Systems (IDS) to protect network integrity.
+The growing sophistication of cyber threats demands advanced Intrusion Detection Systems (IDS) to safeguard network integrity.
 This repository presents a robust IDS built using XGBoost on the NSL-KDD dataset, an improved and balanced version of the KDD'99 dataset.
-By leveraging XGBoost’s ability to handle high-dimensional and imbalanced data, this project achieves strong performance in detecting network intrusions.
-The implementation includes thorough data preprocessing, model training, evaluation, and feature importance analysis, making it suitable for real-time cybersecurity applications and interpretable for security analysts.
+Leveraging XGBoost's ability to handle complex and imbalanced data, this project achieves high accuracy, precision, and interpretability.
+The implementation includes comprehensive data preprocessing, model training, evaluation, and feature importance analysis, making it ideal for real-time cybersecurity applications.

 🔑 Key Results